Legislative districts of Makati: History

 Areas now under the jurisdiction of Makati were initially represented as part of the at-large district of the province of Manila in the Malolos Congress from 1898 to 1899.
 The then-town was later incorporated to the province of Rizal, established in 1901, and was represented as part of the first district of Rizal from 1907 to 1941 and from 1945 to 1972.
 Then excluding the areas of present-day Embo barangays, Makati was incorporated to the City of Greater Manila during World War II and was represented as part of the at-large district of Manila from 1943 to 1944.
 Areas now under the jurisdiction of the aforementioned barangays, meanwhile, was part of the at-large district of Rizal during the war-time legislature.
 Makati was separated from Rizal on November 7, 1975 by virtue of Presidential Decree No. 824, and was represented in the Interim Batasang Pambansa along with other Metropolitan Manila municipalities and cities as part of Region IV from 1978 to 1984.

 Makati first gained separate representation in 1984, when it returned one representative to the Regular Batasang Pambansa.
 The municipality continued to constitute a separate congressional district under the new Constitution proclaimed on February 11, 1987; it elected its member to the restored House of Representatives starting that same year.

 Upon its cityhood, Makati was divided into two congressional districts by virtue of Section 52 of Republic Act No. 7854 (the City Charter of Makati), enacted on January 2, 1995 and approved by plebiscite on February 4, 1995, the day Makati became a city.
-The districts first elected their separate representatives in the 1998 general elections.
+The districts first elected their separate representatives in the 1995 general elections.
+However, 2nd district representative-elect Agapito Aquino was disqualified before he could assume office due to lack of residency.
+Aquino's disqualification was later criticized for failing to consider the legal impossibility of meeting the one-year residency requirement in newly created districts that had existed for less than a year.
+As a result, Joker Arroyo, elected from the 1st district, sat as the only representative of the city for the 10th Congress.
+Makati only began having two seated representatives following the 1998 elections.